 - Copies of your official transcript(s) from any colleges or universities that you have attended (transcripts are sent directly to the application service, not to individual schools).

-The HPA Pre-Application Interview process helps students to prepare important portions of their application, including their list of activities with narrative descriptions.
+The HPA Preapplication Process helps students prepare important portions of their application, including their list of activities with narrative descriptions.

-Applications open at different times, so be sure to check the deadlines for each school that you apply to.
-Because many schools admit students on a rolling admissions basis, you are encouraged to complete and submit the primary application as quickly as possible.
+Applications open at different times for different professions.
+Because many schools admit students on a rolling admissions basis, you are encouraged to complete and submit the primary application early.

 Application Services for Different Health Professions